What are the basics of a counselor's job at Camp Agawam?

 If you are looking to make a fortune, camping may not be for you!
 However, Agawam’s pay is competitive with other summer camps.
 Salaries increase based on age, experience, and additional responsibilities.
 In addition to your pay, you receive room, board, and free laundry service during your stay.
 We have a generous training reimbursement, and you may earn additional money by working on our pre- or post-camp crews.

 Camp counseling can be tiring.
 You are “on duty” almost 24 hours a day.
 Most days you will have about 1-¼ hours free during “rest hour” after lunch.
-Full counselors have two nights off a week from 15 minutes after Taps until 1am and one day off a week from 7:30am until 1am.
+Full counselors have two nights off a week from 15 minutes after Taps (as long as the boys in the cabins are settled) until 12:30am and one day off a week from 7:30am until 12:30am.
 Days off are not available during the first and last weeks of camp, and not usually on Sundays.
-Early nights off are available twice a summer from 5pm to 1am.
+Early nights off are available twice a summer from 5pm to 12:30am.

 We are located in the center of southern Maine, 15 minutes from Sebago Lake boat rentals, lakeside beaches, and Windham’s multiplex cinemas, an hour from great hiking in the White Mountains, 45 minutes from Atlantic Ocean beaches, 30 minutes from Portland (Maine’s largest city), and 40 minutes from Freeport and LL Bean’s flagship store!
 Many staff members have cars and are willing to share rides on time off.
 If you stay in camp, you may use Agawam’s facilities (not being used by campers), following our usual safety rules.

-Email and Internet access are available at Camp.
+There is internet access at Camp.
 Cell phone reception is spotty.
 Verizon’s service works best.
 Cell phones may not be used during the camp day, only after Taps, and may not be stored in camper cabins.
 Mail is delivered 6 days a week to your mailbox in our Counselor Room.
-There are also two pay phones available to staff members.
 Personal phone calls can only be made or received during free time, such as Rest Hour or after Taps.

 Yes, Agawam is a uniform camp.
 Both campers and staff wear simple uniforms.
-You will be provided with staff t-shirts, polo shirt, and a chamois shirt.
-In addition you may purchase a staff sweatshirt or Camp fleece jacket.
+You will be provided with staff t-shirts, staff polo shirt, and a staff chamois shirt.
+In addition, you may purchase a staff sweatshirt or Camp fleece jacket.
 Shorts and other items are from your personal wardrobe.
 You must bring 2 pairs of tan/khaki shorts for “formal” camp occasions.
-We also have expectations concerning personal appearance: Male staff members may not have overly long hair/pony tails, facial hair, or wear jewelry in any piercing; Female staff may wear limited jewelry and have 1 earring per ear (no jewelry in any other piercing), and must wear one-piece bathing suits while on the waterfront or on camp trips.
+We also have expectations concerning personal appearance: All staff are expected to maintain a professional appearance.

 - 7:30 Reveille & Morning Dip